ICI3D/MMED/logistics/index.md

     * *Lunch* is served from 13h00-13h30.
     * *Dinner* is served from 18h00-18h30.

 - **Wireless internet access** is available throughout the main AIMS facility.
 To connect to the network with your personal computer, you will need to register your computer on the AIMS network.
 Instructions are available [here](./AIMS_IT.pdf).
+Wi-fi will also be available in the Empire Building.

 ## Things to bring or buy